-How many times have I cringed as my cabinet doors slammed shut behind me?
+How many times have I cringed as my kitchen cabinet doors slammed shut behind me?
 More times than I can count.
 I loved my old vintage cabinets, but I couldn’t stand the doors slamming, and I knew I had to do something about it.

 From my research, I discovered that many options were available to solve my problem, some of which included replacing my hinges with soft-close hinges or placing rubber or felt bumpers on my doors.
 But replacing the hinges on my cabinet doors would mean a lot of time and money, and the bumpers would fall off; therefore, I opted for another option I found: the soft-close damper.